mvndaai/go-demos/README.md

 # go-demos

-Demos of idomatic was of doing things in go(lang)
+Demos of idiomatic ways of doing things in go(lang)